Picking

 Picking substitute items

-If the originally ordered product is unavailable, switching to substitute options can be done by pressing the three-dot-menu (â‹®).
+If the originally ordered product is unavailable, users can switch to substitute options by pressing the three-dot menu icon (⋮).

 Substitute item selection